MvvmCross/MvvmCross/docs/_posts/2018-2-6-mvvmcross-6.0.0-release.md

 ## What's new?!

-- Migration to .NET Standard
+- Migration to .NET Standard 2
 - Polished support for Xamarin.Forms
+- Brand new framework initialization
 - Supercharged `IMvxOverridePresentationAttribute` for ViewPresenters
-- Improved framework initialization
 - Support multiple levels of nested fragments on Android
 - Initial support for Tizen
 - Tons of minor improvements and bug fixes!